Football club (East Germany): Further developments

 The 1969 Competitive Sports Resolution was then complemented by the 1970 DFV Football Resolution (DFV-Fußballbeschluss).
 Among the main points of the 1970 DFV Football Resolution were the further separation of the football clubs from their sponsors, a more rigorous implementation of centrally conceived and monitored training plans based on the latest scientific findings from other sports and the further concentration of top-class football in a number of specially promoted focus clubs.
 1970 DFV Football Resolution also gave sports officials of the DTSB and the DFV the unrestricted opportunity to delegate individual football players to clubs or to transfer them within clubs.
-The football clubs were now placed directly under the jurisdicion of the DTSB and the DFV.
+The football clubs were now placed directly under the jurisdiction of the DTSB and the DFV.
 They would also be directly financed by the DTSB and would have to adhere to its financial regulations.
 The East German Ministry of Finance would release additional financing to fulfil the reform.

 The 1970 DFV Football Resolution also aimed to root out the system of unauthorized financial incentives and bonuses to players that had developed.
 Other points of the 1970 DFV Football Resolution were a reduction of salaries, introduction of uniform salary and bonus payments, payments according to professional qualification within a certain framework, as well as the prohibition of additional financial incentives.
 Players in football clubs would now be able to train as de facto professionals.
 Players in enterprise sports communities (Betriebssportgemeinschaften, BSG), on the other hand, were expected to work morning shifts and only be paid according occupational qualifications.
 The players in the football clubs were nominally employees of their sponsors.
 There were officially no professional players in East Germany until the late 1980s.
 Players were paid through their sponsors and the enterprises were then compensated by the DTSB for the release of players for trainings and matches.
 However, players in football clubs would in reality not be required to attend their workplaces.
 Of the additional 7 million Marks released by the East Germany Ministry of Finance for the 1970 DFV Football Resolution, 2 million Marks were provided to compensate the enterprises.